Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 As with all medications, the cost of Xcopri can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.

-SK Biopharmaceuticals and SK Life Science, the manufacturer of Xcopri, offers a program called SK Life Science Navigator.
+A trial offer and a program called SK Life Science Navigator are available for Xcopri.
 For more information and to find out if you’re eligible for support, call 866-756-2844 or visit the program website.

-Xcopri is not available in a generic form.
-A generic drug is an exact copy of the active drug in a brand-name medication.
+Generic version: Xcopri is not available in a generic form.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 Generics tend to cost less than brand-name drugs.

 Here are answers to some frequently asked questions about Xcopri.